DAAD-LSM doctoral projects 2021

 Kretschmann J, A Žerdoner Čalasan, W-H Kusber & M Gottschling* (2018): Still curling after all these years: Glenodinium apiculatum Ehrenb.
 (Peridiniales, Dinophyceae) repeatedly found at its type locality in Berlin (Germany).
 Syst Biodivers 16: 200–209.

 Žerdoner Čalasan A, J Kretschmann & M Gottschling* (2019): They are young, and they are many: Dating freshwater lineages in unicellular dinophytes.
 Environ Microbiol 21: 4125–4135.

 Prof. Dr. Dr. Christian Grimm (Pharmacology and Toxicology)

-Title: Endolysosomal cation channels and lung disease
+Title: Endolysosomal TRPML and two-pore channels in neurodegenerative disease